LittleBeanB/learngit/readme2.txt

 my first time to learn git hardly hope I can learn very good ! fighting !!
-Creating a new branch is quick and simple.
+Creating a new branch is quick & simple  &fast.